telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 The exponentiation operator and the concatenation operators are right associative.
 All other binary operators are left associative.

-As Ierusalimachy says, "When in doubt, always use explicit parentheses.
+As Ierusalimschy says, "When in doubt, always use explicit parentheses.
 It is easier than looking it up in the manual, and you will probably have the same doubt when you read the code again" (22).